rules, regulations and things to know

 roundabout have priority.

-including quaint towns, medieval cities, gothic cathedrals,
+of attractions including quaint towns, medieval cities,

-has over 400 beers to choose from.
+gourmet food and has over 400 beers to choose from.

 Both Dutch and French